This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} T_v = T\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right] \end{align} \]

-those in Eq.
-(5.164) defined virtual temperature.
-The virtual potential temperature is not the potential temperature of moist air $\theta_h$, because for this would
+is the virtual temperature defined in Eq.
+(5.164).
+The virtual potential temperature is not the potential temperature of moist air $\theta_h$, since for the latter

 \[ \begin{align} \theta_h \coloneqq T\left(\frac{p_0}{p}\right)^{R_h/c_h^{(p)}} \end{align} \]

-apply.
+would hold.
 The virtual potential temperature is the potential temperature that dry air would have to have in order to have the same density after adiabatic compression to the reference pressure $p_0$ like the moist air under consideration.

 \[ \begin{align} c_h^{(v)} = \frac{\rho_dc_d^{(v)} + \rho_vc_v^{(v)}}{\rho_d + \rho_v} = c_d^{(v)}\frac{\rho_d + \rho_v\frac{c_v^{(v)}}{c_d^{(v)}}}{\rho_d + \rho_v} = c_d^{(v)}\frac{\rho_h - \rho_v + \rho_v\frac{c_v^{(v)}}{c_d^{(v)}}}{\rho_h} = c_d^{(v)}\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{c_v^{(v)}}{c_d^{(v)}} - 1\right)\right] \end{align} \]

 According to Eq.
-(5.148) applies in ideal gas
+(5.148), in an ideal gas one has

 \[ \begin{align} \frac{c_v^{(v)}}{c_d^{(v)}} = \frac{M_d}{M_v}. \end{align} \]